From robust tests to Bayes-like posterior distributions: The statistical setting

 \section{The statistical setting}

 Let $\bsX=(\etc{X})$ be an $n$-tuple of independent random variables with values in a measurable space $(E,\cE)$ and joint distribution $\gP\et=\bigotimes_{i=1}^{n}P_{i}\et$.
-The probabilities $P_{i}\et$ are assumed to belong to a given {\em convex} set $\sP$ of probability measures on $(E,\cE)$.
 Even though this might not be true, we pretend that the $X_{i}$ are i.i.d.\ and our aim is to estimate their (presumed) common distribution $P\et$ from the observation of $\bsX$.
-To do so, we introduce a family $\sM$ that consists of candidate probabilities or merely finite signed measures.
-The reason for considering finite signed measures lies in the fact that statisticians sometimes estimate probability densities by integrable functions that are not necessarily densities (but elements of a suitable linear space for instance).
-We endow $\sM$ with a $\sigma$-algebra $\cA$ and a probability measure $\pi$, that we call {\em a prior}, and we refer to the resulting pair $(\sM,\pi)$ as our {\em model}.
+To do so, we introduce a family $\sM$ that consists of candidate probabilities (or merely finite signed measures in the case of the $\L_{j}$-loss).
+The reason for considering finite signed measures lies in the fact that statisticians sometimes estimate probability densities by integrable functions that are not necessarily densities but elements of a suitable linear space for instance (think of the case of projection estimators).
+We endow $\sM$ with a $\sigma$-algebra $\cA$ and a probability measure $\pi$, that we call {\em a prior} by analogy to the classical Bayesian framework, and we refer to the resulting pair $(\sM,\pi)$ as our {\em model}.
 The model $(\sM,\pi)$ plays here a similar role as in the classical Bayes paradigm.
 It encapsulates the {\em a priori} information that the statistician has on $P\et$.
 Nevertheless, we do not assume that $P\et$, if it ever exists, belongs to $\sM$ nor that the true marginals $P_{i}\et$ do.
 We rather assume that the model $(\sM,\pi)$ is approximately correct in the sense that the average distribution

 is close enough to some point $P$ in $\sM$ around which the prior $\pi$ puts enough mass.
-Note that $\overline P\et$ belongs to $\sP$ since $\sP$ is convex.

-We measure the estimation accuracy by means of a loss function $\ell:(\sM\cup\sP)\times \sM\to \R_{+}$ that is not constantly equal to 0 in order to avoid trivialities.
+We assume that $\overline P\et$ belongs to a given set $\sP$ of probability measures on $(E,\cE)$ and we measure the estimation accuracy by means of a loss function $\ell:(\sM\cup\sP)\times \sM\to \R_{+}$ which is not identical to 0 in order to avoid trivialities.
 Even though $\ell$ may not be a genuine distance in general, we assume that it shares some similar features and we interpret it as if it were.
 For this reason, we call $\ell$-{\em ball} (or {\em ball} for short) centered at $P\in \sP\cup \sM$ with radius $r>0$ the subset of $\sM$